 Admission to the Duke PA Program is very competitive.
 The following information describing recent candidates will allow prospective applicants to realistically assess their chances of admission, and to plan accordingly.

 For the 2020 incoming PA class, 4,092 CASPA applications were opened, of which 2797 were verified and went on to receive supplemental applications.
 Two hundred and fifty applicants were interviewed.
-Ninety applicants accepted the offer of admission for the Fall 2019 entering class.
+Ninety-one applicants accepted the offer of admission for the Fall 2020entering class.
 PA class size is typically 90 students per year.

 Overall GPA: 3.53-3.82